melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 wrapping it in a custom web service or using a product like Tensorflow Serving or Clipper.

 Mobile devices can access such a model using the client-server type of communication.
 Alternatively, a model can be transpired into one of the languages supported by the mobile platform.
+CoreML supports some machine learning libraries and allows the trained models to be used for inference on mobile devices.

 The world of deep learning is changing fast, just over the last few months a number of new and promising projects were announced, including ONNX and NNVM.
 It is interesting to see if ONNX and NNVM will be widely accepted by the